Notes on the Single-Wicket Match List

 Where the date is followed by a dagger (†), the match was played at the conclusion of another match (usually double-wicket).

 Where the indicated source gives no team name, the first named batsman on each side is listed.
-Side A and Side B represent only the order in which the sides are given by the source and do not necessarily indicate which side batted first.
+Side A and Side B represent only the order in which the sides are given by the source and do not necessarily indicate either the howme team or which side batted first.

 No. of Players